Sokrates1989/docker-statechecker-server-api-and-check/README.md

 # Backlog
 Stuff to do, that just could not be done in time
+- Latency Check (consider website or tool down, if latency is too high)
+    - Add config option to setup threshold (and whether to use latency check at all (implicitly off, if there is no threshold duration set or set to zero))
+    - Add measurement of duration between request and response
+    - Add different message (display threshold and actual latency, if down)
+    - Different status message every hour, to tell user, that latency check is dis- or enabled
+- Messaging
     - Email Make work with secret (Print/ Catch error of incorrect secret/ login)
     - Telegram Make work with secret (Print/ Catch error of incorrect secret/ login)
 - Logging
     - Log and print via telegram and email as well
     - Log more
+- Other
     - print every: customize in settings and allow disabling
     - google drive folders as secret json instead of .env statechecker config json

 # Push API to dockerhub